manaakiwhenua/NZ_soildesc_2024/README.md

 # New Zealand Soil Description Manual
 ## 2024 update

+© Landcare Research New Zealand Ltd 2024

+Welcome!

-This repository holds the draft updated NZ Soil Description Manual. 🚧 This is a work in progress 🚧
+This is the draft 2^nd^ edition of the New Zealand Soil Description Manual. 🚧 The draft is under review from 5th December 2024 to 30th April 2025 🚧.

-To view the web-based book, download the repository and unzip it to a local drive, then navigate to /docs/index.html.
-Open this file in a web browser.
+Feedback can be provided via the [Github Repository](https://github.com/manaakiwhenua/NZ_soildesc_2024), or email at [SoilStandards@landcareresearch.co.nz](mailto:SoilStandards@landcareresearch.co.nz).
+A Word version of the manual can be provided on request.